pengwuin/Learning-Numpy/README.md

 # Learning-Numpy
-These are some of the important topics to learn and their uses for Numpy:
+These are some of the important topics to learn and their uses for Numpy: <br/>
-//Multidimensional array object
+Multidimensional array object <br/>
-//Various derived objects (such as masked arrays and matrices)
+Various derived objects (such as masked arrays and matrices) <br/>
-//Math logical equations: statistical operations and linear algebra
+Math logical equations: statistical operations and linear algebra <br/>
-//Selecting, Sorting, and Shape manipulation
+Selecting, Sorting, and Shape manipulation <br/>
-//I/O
+I/O <br/>
-//Discrete Fourier Transforms
+Discrete Fourier Transforms <br/>
-//Random Simulation
+Random Simulation <br/>